munificent/magpie/doc/site/markdown/index.markdown

     everywhere](http://lambda-the-ultimate.org/node/3186).
 It has interfaces
     which duck type like
     [Go](http://golang.org/doc/effective_go.html#interfaces_and_types).
-    Generics, intersection types, and structural types are on the to do list.
+    Generics, intersection types, and structural types are on the to-do list.

 *   **It's an open language.** Classes and objects are freely open to extension in Magpie.
 You should never need to create abominations like: